 9.1.5 The zoning by-law will prescribe specific development standards related to parking requirements, setbacks, coverage, buffering, separation etc. (i.e. everything that site plan control can address), to ensure that conflicts with surrounding uses are minimized to the satisfaction of the Town.
-Buffering will be considered in light of the Ministry of the Environment, Conservation and Parks Ministry of Environment and Energy guidelines on separation distances between industrial facilities and sensitive land uses such as residential or institutional uses.
+Buffering will be considered in light of the Ministry of the Environment, Conservation and Parks guidelines on separation distances between industrial facilities and sensitive land uses such as residential or institutional uses.